stefan52a/care-by-circles/README.md

 ```

 8. Be aware that if you often switch between local and remote regtest, that you should empty the client side database (see point 3).

+## Ideas ##

+Issue may contain binary metadata: should we allow owners of the asset add some additonal binary data to the as the "asset history" (like adding engravings to the owned token)